I make large and small paintings that sometimes include collage and assemblage. My work could be reasonably categorized as abstract contemporary.

 From 1990 through 1997 Justice worked in sound mediums and helped shape Vancouver BC’s indie experimental, noise, and art-rock scenes.
 Over twenty recordings of solo work and collaborations have been released since 1992 on a variety of domestic and international labels.

-One his primary bodies of visual work from 2019, “You see me like this”, features large abstract paintings inspired by the psychological dramas that colour intimate relationships.
+His primary body of visual work from 2019, “You see me like this”, features large abstract paintings inspired by the psychological dramas that colour intimate relationships.

 Justice Schanfarber currently lives and works in Campbell River, BC on Vancouver Island.
-For ten years he has served couples worldwide as a marriage counsellor and sex and relationship therapist, work he is inclined to define as equal parts art and science.
+Since 2008 he has served couples worldwide as a relationship therapist, work he is inclined to define as equal parts art and science.
 He has written two relationship books and three chapbooks of poetry.